lukehorvat/babby/README.md

 A thin wrapper around Babel v6 to enable __advanced__ plugins.

+"Advanced" plugins can modify Babel's parser to add new tokenizer token types and AST node types.

 Not sure what that means?
 See here: https://github.com/babel/babylon/issues/22

 ## Installation